onise555/TechMarketplace-Backend/README.md

 ## 🎯 Project Scope

-Development of a RESTful Backend API for a technical product e-commerce platform.
+Development of a comprehensive, RESTful Backend API for a technical product e-commerce platform using .NET 8.
+The architecture is designed to handle complex business logic, authorization, and inventory management.

 ### Core Functionality:

-* Product and Category Management (CRUD).
+* Product Catalog Management (with Brands, Categories, and Specifications).
-* Role-Based Authorization (Super Admin, Admin, Manager, User).
+* Multi-tier Role-Based Authorization (Super Admin, Admin, Manager, User).
-* Order Processing and Lifecycle Management.
+* Full Order Lifecycle and Payment Integration (PayPal/Mock).
-* Advanced Search, Filtering, and Pagination.
-* Secure User Authentication (JWT).
+* Secure User Authentication and Profile Management.

 ---